Why Banks and Collectors Don’t Seem to Care When You Threaten Bankruptcy

 - Negotiating in the last week of the month.

 - Making final efforts to negotiate a deal in the last days the collection agency will have the account (if you can glean that information from them).

 - Leverage the fact that there are other unpaid debts you have that you can approach with the money you have available, but only when there are unpaid accounts remaining on your credit reports – debt collectors have real time access to your reports.

-These days, bankruptcy threats as a means to motivate a collector to take a good deal, are just not going to work.
+These days, a threat of bankruptcy as a means to motivate a collector to take a good deal, are just not going to work.
 There are exceptions, but that is not an exception you want to look for out of your particular remaining creditor.

-Chapter 13 bankruptcy drop out rates are roughly 70 percent.
+Chapter 13 bankruptcy has higher drop out rates of roughly 70 percent.
 Debt settlement is a good alternative to chapter 13.

 Anyone with questions or concerns about how you use bankruptcy as a negotiating tool is welcome to post in the comments below for feedback.